- Where’s my data? How often is data updated on the Flurry portal?

 Can I change the timezone of the Reports?¶

 Most of the dashboards are set to PDT, and their timezone cannot be changed.
 The Real-Time Metrics dashboard defaults to your timezone, and Explorer’s timezone can be changed by clicking the current timezone in the upper right.
 The Reporting API has the timezone parameter you can set to the timezone of your choice.

 What is the size of Flurry’s iOS and Android SDK library for Analytics?¶

 For more information on the working size of the Flurry iOS SDK in the App Store check out this article The Android SDK for Analytics is ~100KB (based on v.7.0.0 release).
 Flurry Ads SDK adds another ~200k.

 If the app pauses or moves to the background for more than 10 seconds, the next time the app runs, Flurry agent will automatically create a new session and end the previous session.
 Otherwise, Flurry agent will continue the same session.
 This can be updated via the setSessionContinueSeconds method.
 If the app is terminated, a new session will be created when the app runs again.

 We continue to collect data from mobile applications even during maintenance.
 If you are using Flurry Analytics to monitor your mobile applications you will not lose any data due to this maintenance period.

 Is there a way to ignore “test” data or specific devices for analytics?¶

 We currently do not have a way to “reset” data.
-You may want to try the following approach to prevent test data from appearing in your stats: create two projects, one for development/testing and one for consumers.
-When you are ready to send the application to the public, you can swap to the project key that points to the consumer project.
+You may want to try the following approach to prevent test data from appearing in your stats: create two projects (with two distinct API keys generated by Flurry), one for development/testing and one for consumers.
+When you are ready to send the application to the public, you can swap to the project key (API key) that points to the consumer project.